 - In Duel Savior Destiny the ninja Kaede has a surprising weakness to the sight of blood.
 It developed after she saw her parents killed in front of her and she was splashed with the blood, which is a rather dark spin on the idea considering how it's almost always played for humor.

 - Ben Paul in The Walking Dead.
 He faints even when it's not his blood.

-- Danganronpa: Toko Fukawa faints at the sight of blood, which causes her alternate personality Genocide Jack to come to the fore.
-Fortunately, Jack (or Jill) has a very specific MO, and has little interest in killing any of the other members of the cast - except maybe Byakuya, who both her personalities are obsessed with.
+- Danganronpa: Touko Fukawa faints at the sight of blood, which causes her alternate personality Genocider Syo to come to the fore.
+Fortunately, Syo has a very specific MO, and has little interest in killing any of the other members of the cast - except maybe Togami, who both her personalities are obsessed with.

 - Cross Channel: The sight of blood triggers Taichi Kurosu's psychotic episodes.

 - Ace Attorney:

 - Dick Gumshoe can't stand the sight of blood, which is especially odd considering he's a homicide detective.
 This is lampshaded a few times by characters.